vcflib/bio-vcf/README.md

 ## RDF output

-You can use --rdf for turtle RDF output, note the use of --id and --tags which includes the MAF record:
+You can use --rdf for turtle RDF output from simple one-liners, note the use of --id and --tags which includes the MAF record:

 ```ruby